Billy-Dickson/Billy-Dickson.github.io/_tabs/about.md

 I started my new job this year on 7th March 2022, It was definitely time for me to move on, and I'm glad I did.

-## Marital Status

-Long time partner, now my wife from 31st October 2006, yes I know its Halloween, but that's the way we roll.

-## Family

-Son,  Sister, Parents, Uncles, Aunties, Nieces, Nephews, and numerous Cousins and second Cousin.

-## Religion

-None, I lean towards the [Humanist](https://www.humanism.scot/what-we-do/what-is-humanism/) philosophy.

-## Outlook

-Optimistic

 ## Likes

 Spending time with friend and socialising, playing pool, travelling and holidays! keeping fit and going to the gym, tinkering about with new technology.
-I also enjoy reading, photography, Chinese, Tai, India and Italian food.
+I also enjoy reading, Chinese, Tai, India and Italian food.

 ### Running and Fitness